The Best Weekend Getaways in Every State

 Idaho: Sun Valley

-For a mountain escape in Idaho, look no further than Sun Valley where you’ll not only find plenty of outdoor activities from skiing in winter to hiking and biking in summer, but also diverse arts and culture offerings.
-The area is also a haven for shopaholics, and don’t miss the Wood River Farmers’ Market for some authentic local fare.
-What’s more, the area bills itself as dog-friendly, so feel to bring Fido along for the fun.
+For a mountain escape in Idaho, look no further than Sun Valley where you'll not only find plenty of outdoor activities from skiing in winter to hiking and biking in summer, but also diverse arts and culture offerings.
+The area is also a haven for shopaholics, and don't miss the Wood River Farmers' Market for some authentic local fare.
+What's more, the area bills itself as dog-friendly, so feel to bring Fido along for the fun.
 Visiting a new state?
 Don't leave without trying its most iconic state food.

 Get away to the big city and Chi-town for a weekend full of food, fun, and seemingly unlimited things to do.
 Fill up on Chicago deep dish at Gino's East and then burn it off shopping along Michigan Avenue, aka the Magnificent Mile.
 Take in a Chicago Cubs game at Wrigley Field and then get some culture at the Art Institute of Chicago and The Field Museum.
 Fun places to stay the night are the funky ACME Hotel Company or the Kimpton Hotel Monaco with in-room window seats overlooking the Chicago River.
 These are the 30 must-see places in the United States to take your kids before they grow up.